Cutting Through The Jargon

 Now, this doesn't mean nobody will ever slip, but it signifies that every possible measure has been taken to reduce the chance.
 This can be pivotal in determining if the floor is at fault for a slip.

-• Do we need to set you up as contractor to pay you ?
+• Do we need to set you up as contractor ?

 • request-appointmnet